ArxOne/MrAdvice/README.md

 * When the aspect is injected at type level, all of its methods are weaved.
 * And of course, if the aspect is injected on a method, only the method is weaved.

-## Contributing

-Currently, Mr. Advice still exists in two flavors:
-* The brand new version using dnlib, in [master branch](https://github.com/ArxOne/MrAdvice).
-This is the branch you can contribute to, by forking and submitting pull requests.
-* A legacy version using Fody and Cecil still exists in [fody branch](https://github.com/ArxOne/MrAdvice/tree/fody).
-This version still exists in NuGet, and is available under ID [MrAdvice.Fody](https://www.nuget.org/packages/MrAdvice.Fody/).
-However, it is not supported anymore and may disappear in the future.

 ## Other projects using Mr. Advice

 NuGet packages: